opencats/OpenCATS_Documentation/docs/_build/html/_sources/introduction.rst.txt

 OpenCATS, on the other hand, has somewhat less functionality, is installed on your server(s), and is supported only by you -- with some help from the development community.

+The OpenCATS team and the CATSOne organization are not associated in any way.

 General Features
 ----------------

-**Free!:**  OpenCATS is open source software.
+**Free:**  OpenCATS is open source software.
 Which means it is free (no cost) to use, and you are free to modify it in (almost) any way you want.
 Seriously, if you can do it, get down into the code and change absolutely anything!

 **Support:** It also means support may be hard to find.
 We have a community of people that are willing to help as much as possible though.